oncodash/ontoweaver/docs/readme_sections/how_to.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In some cases there might be a need to filter properties of the same ontological type.
-For example, if you have a table of proteins defining sources and targets of interactions, and  you want to map the uniProt IDs as property of these nodes:
+For example, if you have a table of proteins defining sources and targets of interactions, and  you want to have the uniProt IDs as a property of these nodes:

 ====== ====== ================= =================
 SOURCE TARGET UNIPROT_ID_SOURCE UNIPROT_ID_TARGET